OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 Depending on which version you look at, the model can seem overwhelming.
 However, the purpose of the model isn't to provide a list of all the techniques and practices you must adopt.
 Instead, you can use the model as part of your continuous improvement process to identify which capabilities may help you make your next change.

-As the capability model is outcome-based, your first task is to find a way to measure the outcomes for your team and organization.
-Any improvement you make should eventually move the needle on these outcomes, though a single capability on its own may not make a detectable difference.
+As the capability model is outcome-based, your first task is finding a way to measure the outcomes for your team and organization.
+Any improvement you make should eventually move the needle on these outcomes, although a single capability on its own may not make a detectable difference.

 The [DORA metrics](https://octopus.com/devops/metrics/) are a good place to start, as they use throughput and stability metrics to create a balanced picture of successful software delivery.
-In the longer term, it is best to connect your measurements to business outcomes.
+In the longer term, it's best to connect your measurements to business outcomes.
 Whatever you measure, everyone involved in software delivery and operations needs to share the same goals.

-Once you can measure the impact of changes, you can review the capability model and select one that you believe will bring the biggest benefit for your specific scenario.
+After you can measure the impact of changes, you can review the capability model and select one you believe will bring the biggest benefit for your specific scenario.

 The highest performers use this process of continuous improvement to make gains every year.
 The high performers are never *done* and persistently seek new opportunities to build performance.
-This is why the high performance of today will not be enough to remain competitive in the future.
+This is why the high performance of today won't be enough to remain competitive in the future.

 ## Conclusion